graeter-group/grappa/README.md

 ### OpenMM

-OpenMM is not available on pip and has to be installed via conda in the same environment as Grappa,
+OpenMM has to be installed in the same environment as Grappa.
+It is advised to install OpenMM via conda:

 ```{bash}
 conda install -c conda-forge openmm # optional: cudatoolkit=<YOUR CUDA>